wagtail/wagtail-newsletter/docs/customization.rst

           context["rendering_newsletter"] = True
           return context

-Then we can define a ``Streamfield`` block that only renders its content if the flag is set (or, for web-only content, if the flag is missing):
+Then we can define a ``StreamField`` block that only renders its content if the flag is set (or, for web-only content, if the flag is missing):

 .. code-block:: python